-- enacting stronger fair housing laws that prohibit discrimination based on additional grounds (such as source of income to prohibit discrimination against individuals who rely on housing subsidies); - vigorously enforcing fair housing laws at all levels, including the use of systemic testing for discrimination to both punish individuals who violate fair housing laws and deter future violations of the act; - implementing comprehensive education efforts for housing providers, renters and homeowners to ensure that individuals are aware of fair housing laws and the means available to enforce them; - developing creative solutions to housing discrimination and racial and economic segregation; - increasing investigations of mortgage lenders to ensure that they provide fair access to credit and are adequately complying with the Fair Housing Act and other anti-discrimination statutes to provide loans in a non-discriminatory manner.
+- enact stronger fair housing laws that prohibit discrimination based on additional grounds (such as source of income to prohibit discrimination against individuals who rely on housing subsidies); - restore Ohio fair housing law so that it is equivalent to federal fair housing law; - vigorously enforce fair housing laws at all levels.
+Include the use of systemic testing for discrimination to identify individuals who violate the law and deter future violations; - implement comprehensive education efforts to ensure that individuals are aware of fair housing laws and the means available to enforce them; - develop creative solutions to housing discrimination and racial and economic segregation; - increase monitoring and investigations of mortgage lenders to ensure that they are providing fair access to credit and are complying with the Fair Housing Act and other anti-discrimination statutes to provide loans in a non-discriminatory manner.